Musical Environment: Play, Design and Enrichment 2026

 Musical Environments and Play

 We play music in many different places.
 The design of the environment impacts our music-making.
 We actively shape social and physical environments through music-making and sound design.
+Adults support young people under 18 years of age through teaching, mentoring, negotiating and facilitating participation.
+At this time, there is the need for greater involvement of communities in music-making in the Wynnum-Manly Bayside region of Brisbane.

 Image 1: "Prinnie Stevens, Mahalia Barnes" by Eva Rinaldi Celebrity Photographer is licensed under CC BY-SA 2.0.